Enquire now and get a FREE assessment of your documents and available options

 Yes, some universities accept alternative English certificates, or you can even be exempt if you’ve graduated from an English-speaking country.

-Among the most affordable nursing schools in Europe with English programmes are UniCamillus in Rome, Italy, which costs per year and UITM in Rzeszow, Poland, where tuition is annually.
+Among the most affordable nursing schools in Europe with English programmes are Andrzej Frycz University costing just for EU students, the University of East Sarajevo costing per year, UniCamillus in Rome, Italy, which costs per year and UITM in Rzeszow, Poland, where tuition is annually.

 Some nursing programmes are entirely in English, but some universities have clinical training that requires basic knowledge of the local language for patient interaction.